-Welcome to another Wacky Wednesday project – spooky art for Halloween.
+Welcome to another Wacky Workshops project – spooky art for Halloween.

 This is actually a collage and a great project to teach kids how to achieve balance in an artwork.